Connect with others who understand.

 Symptoms of Lupus

-Systemic lupus erythematosus (also known as SLE or lupus) is an autoimmune disease.
+Systemic lupus erythematosus (SLE, also known as lupus) is an autoimmune disease.
 This means the immune system makes proteins called autoantibodies that can mistakenly attack healthy tissues, causing inflammation and a wide variety of symptoms.

 Lupus symptoms can imitate other illnesses, making the process of diagnosis more complicated.
-Symptoms of lupus are different in each individual and can change over time.
-Symptoms may decrease or disappear when disease activity is low, only to reappear or worsen with subsequent disease flares.
+Symptoms of lupus are different in each person and can change over time.
+Symptoms may decrease or disappear when disease activity is low, only to worsen or reappear with subsequent disease flares.
 New symptoms can suddenly arise.

 Types of Lupus Symptoms

-Lupus symptoms depend on which parts of the body the disease is active in or where it has been active.
-Most lupus symptoms fall within the broad categories of skin and hair symptoms, pain, generalized symptoms, neurological symptoms, and symptoms that affect the blood or urine.
+Lupus symptoms vary depending on which parts of the body are affected or where the disease has been active.
+Most lupus symptoms fall into several general categories: skin and hair symptoms, pain, generalized symptoms, neurological symptoms, and symptoms involving the blood or urine.

 Skin and Hair Symptoms